- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 Infection

 Infection in your mouth may induce a fever.
-This is the first sign that you may be dealing with something serious.
+This is the first indication that you may be dealing with a serious issue.
 It can develop due to poor oral hygiene, neglected tooth decay, and smoking.
-You are likely to experience swelling and pus pockets forming near your teeth.
+You are likely to experience swelling and the formation of pus pockets near your teeth.
 Such tooth infections often induce throbbing pain.

 Crack or fracture

 Damage to teeth can take place upon trauma, untreated tooth decay, or biting into something hard.
-Some types of trauma may even need surgical intervention to make sure the pulp doesn’t become infected.
+Some types of trauma may even need surgical intervention to make sure the pulp does not become infected.
 The damage is not always visible.

 Broken tooth pain may be caused by the following matter getting inside through a crack or fracture: